saeed4965/coding-projects/README.md

 # coding-projects
-"These are mine python cpp java and web development project that i have creacted so far."
+"These are my Python, cpp, Java Programing and web Development project that i have creacted so far."